neuralinterfaces/commoners/README.md

-# ✊ commoners
+# commoners
-Building Cross-Platform Solidarity with Modern JavaScript

- The `commoners` CLI is a TypeScript-based tool that allows anyone to build their applications for multiple platforms.
+ The `commoners` CLI is a TypeScript-based tool that **allows anyone to build their applications for multiple platforms**.
 Only JavaScript is required; no additional languages or libraries (e.g. Dart, React, etc.) are necessary!

  Our goal has been to develop a simple tool for building web, desktop, and mobile applications that connect to Bluetooth biosensing devices.
 As such, `commoners` has been battle-tested against this use case.